open-telemetry/opentelemetry.io/content/en/docs/kubernetes/getting-started.md

 The
 [Kubernetes Attributes Processor](../collector/components#kubernetes-attributes-processor)
-is a highly recomended component in any collector receive telemetry from kubernetes pods.
+is a highly recommended component in any collector receive telemetry from kubernetes pods.
 This processor automatically discovers Kubernetes pods, extracts their metadata such as pod name or node name, and adds the extracted metadata to spans, metrics, and logs as resource attributes.
 Because it adds